insight-creative/hillestadheating.com/content/air-conditioning/air-conditioning-repair.md

 <div class="breakout bg-black flow">
   <h2 class="no-margin">Schedule Your Air Conditioning Repair Today!</h2>

- If your air conditioner is acting up, don’t wait.
+  <p class="site-cta__middle">If your air conditioner is acting up, don’t wait.
 Call Hillestad Heating and Cooling for trusted A/C repair that’s fast, fair and built to last.
-Schedule your appointment online, or give us a call at (608) 231-3888.
+Schedule your appointment online, or give us a call at {{< phone "madison" >}}.</p>
   <a class="btn btn--primary" href="/contact/">Request Service</a>
 </div>

 ## Common Signs You Need A/C Repair